semperai/amica/docs/guides/using-coqui.md

 > Coqui.ai has been discontinued, but enthusiasts can still set up Coqui locally by following the instructions below.

+> Coqui Local Branch has not yet been merged.

 ## Setting Up Coqui Locally

 ### Method 1: Manual Setup